If the biggest corporate mergers were ever done on data room

 While some of the biggest mergers and acquisitions of all time above have had varying success, the ones that we are going to list next have become the real game-changers in the business world.

-Ask any finance professional for an example of a terrible deal, and they’re likely to cite AOL’s $180 billion purchase of Time Warner as one of the most misguided M&A ventures ever – find out why in our post.
+Ask any finance professional for an example of a terrible deal, and they’re likely to cite AOL’s $180 billion purchase of Time Warner as one of the most misguided M&A ventures ever.
+The deal was announced in 2000 and expected to become one of the most successful ones.
+However, it turned out to be one of the worst ones.
+Find out why in our post.

 What’s more, it was fairly profitable for both sides.
 Verizon acquired an asset with no integration costs, and Vodafone gained a sizable $40 billion of capital to service its debt and reinvest into its operations in an increasingly competitive European market.

-If you’re confused, you’re not alone – the companies actually created a whole website devoted to explaining all this maneuvering to their shareholders.
-The Dow and DuPont merger hasn’t gone through yet, and German rival BASF is even worst ever mergers & acquisitions – so watch this space.
+The companies actually created a whole website devoted to explaining all this maneuvering to their shareholders.
+The Dow and DuPont merger hasn’t gone through yet, and German rival BASF is even the worst ever mergers & acquisitions — so watch this space.